ppatrickkkk/Stockbit_bibit_test/README.md

-This project run with Appium 2 + Java + cucumber BDD Also this is first time to create framework from zero scratch report on target folder , and the name is cucumber.json
+This project run with Appium 2 + Java + cucumber BDD Also this is my first time to create framework Fronted End Automation from zero scratch report on target folder , and the name is cucumber.json

 tools implemented: